 • Under-eating, due to a lack of appetite

-Support and Strategies
+Support and Strategies for neurodiversity and disordered eating

 Whether it’s an eating disorder or disordered eating, it is 100 percent possible to recover.